 By tracking your cleaning you can also keep a pretty awesome schedule.
 If you know you have to vacuum and wash the floors you are less likely to schedule some other huge labor intensive task.

 Additionally, you can schedule out things like cleaning your fridge, sweeping up the patio, or changing your furnace filter so you never forget.
 By scheduling your cleaning you never forget to clean dryer vents, ovens, or gutters making your home safer in the long run.

-Check out my post 50 Bullet Journal Habit Tracker Ideas for more layout ideas and other ways to track your cleaning.
+Check out my post 50 Bullet Journal Habit Tracker Ideas.

 No two cleaning schedules are the same.
 What works for me may not work for you.
 I have cats and a toddler to clean up after, so I do the floors twice weekly.
 You may not have a toddler or any animals and may only need to do your floors once weekly.